Lacerations (Cuts) Without Stitches in Children

 Cover the area with an adhesive bandage or gauze pad if the area is on the hands or

 feet, or if it's likely to drain onto clothing.
-Change the dressing at least every
+Change the dressing and reapply the

 Check the area each day and keep it clean and dry.

 When should I call my child's healthcare provider?

 If your child's wound needs more than minor treatment, see your child's healthcare